O du lieber Augustin: Background

 In 1679, Vienna was struck by the Great Plague and Augustin was a ballad singer and bagpiper, who toured the city's inns entertaining people.
 The Viennese people loved Augustin because of his charming humour in bitter times, and they called him Lieber Augustin (Dear Augustin).

-According to legend, once he was drunk and on his way home he fell in the gutter and went to sleep.
+According to legend, once when Augustin was walking home drunk, he fell in the gutter and passed out.
 He was mistaken for a dead man by the gravediggers patrolling the city for dead bodies.
-They picked him up and threw him, along with his bagpipes which they presumed were infected, into a pit filled with bodies of plague victims outside the city walls.
-Next day when Augustin woke up, he was unable to get out of the deep mass grave.
-He was shocked and after a while he started to play his bagpipes, because he wanted to die the same way he lived.
-Finally people heard him and he was rescued.
-Luckily he remained healthy despite having slept with the infected dead bodies and Augustin became a symbol of hope for Viennese people.
+They picked him up and threw him, along with his bagpipes, which they presumed were infected, into a pit filled with bodies of plague victims outside the city walls.
+The next day when Augustin woke up, he was unable to get out of the deep mass grave.
+He started to play his bagpipes, wanting to die the same way he lived.
+Eventually people heard him, and he was rescued.
+Luckily, he remained healthy despite having slept with the infected dead bodies, and Augustin became a symbol of hope for Viennese people.

 The story, already rendered by the preacher Abraham a Sancta Clara (1644–1709), lives on in the song, which is still popular in Austria.
 The tune is nearly identical to that of "Did You Ever See a Lassie?" and "The More We Get Together", although "O du lieber Augustin" is longer and more melancholic than that song.